Petruchio96/KOS-Scripts/README.md

 * Function CheckCharging()
 * Function CalcChargeTime(DataSize, _Optional ChargePerMit_)
 * Function ShipMaxCharge()
-* Function GetESU()
+* Function GetESUlist()
 * Function ClearAllScience(_Optional SensorList_)
 * Function GetDeployableAntList()
+* Function GetNonDeployableAntList()
 * Function ExtendAllAnts(_Optional AntList_)
 * Function RetractAllAnts(_Optional AntList_)
 * Function GetSensorList()

 ### Function GetAllScience(_Optional SensorList, Optional Verbose_)

 **Description:**  Runs all science experiments available on the ship, or only on a list of science parts that is passed to the function as a parameter.
 If the ship (or the list) has more than 1 Goo or Science Bay, only 1 of each will be used.

 **Required functions called:**  GetSensorList()